nspilman/natespilmandotcom/blog/2019-01-23-welcome-to-the-blog.md

 ---
 templateKey: blog-post
 title: Generating a midi music stream with Python
-description: >-
-  using python package Mido to send midi information to Ableton Live - an introduction
 date: 2020-01-24T06:37:03.014Z
 description: 'using python package Mido to send midi information to Ableton Live - an introduction'
 published: true